wouter-veeken/docs/content/styles.md

   - '\b(\w+)\b'
 ```

 A `repetition`  check  looks for repeated occurrences of its tokens.
-If `ignorecase` is set to `true`, it will convert all tokens to lower case for comparison purposes.
+If `ignorecase` is set to `true`, it'll convert all tokens to lower case for comparison purposes.

 ### consistency